powerapi-ng/powerapi-ng.github.io/docs/reference/cgroup/cgroup_v1_activation.md

 # How to active cgroups V1
-You can enable cgroups V1 by adding `systemd.unified_cgroup_hierarchy=false` and `systemd.legagy_systemd_cgroup_controller=false` as permanent parameters of the kernel.
+You can enable cgroups V1 by adding `systemd.unified_cgroup_hierarchy=false` and `systemd.legacy_systemd_cgroup_controller=false` as permanent parameters of the kernel.
 In order to that follow these instructions:

  - Open the GRUB file:
 ```